-Our student law society works closely with academics to run an internal mooting programme and enter into external events such as the OUP & ICCA National Mooting Competition.
+The student-run Law Society works closely with academic staff to run an internal mooting programme and enter into external events such as the OUP & ICCA National Mooting Competition.
 In 2017 our internal final was judged at the UK Supreme Court by the Supreme Court judge Lord Carnwath.
-Our 2018 final (below) was judged by Judge John Price at our Bedford Square campus in central London.
+Our 2018 final was judged by Judge John Price at our Bedford Square campus in central London.

-Client interviewing competitons are an important way of enhancing your professionalism and developing soft skills that are required for a career in law and outside of the law.
+Client interviewing and negotiation competitions are an important way of enhancing your professionalism and developing skills that are required for a career in law and outside of the law.

 In 2018 our students placed first and second in the annual Surrey Law Society Client Interviewing Competition against teams including postgraduate students, winning the Chris Andrews Memorial Cup and a cash prize.
 This competition was judged by practitioners from the Surrey Law Society.

-We hold regular networking events across the year and the flagship is held in our famous campus Picture Gallery.
-This year we welcomed 20 guests from across the legal and criminal justice sectors, including representatives from large firms and Chambers in London and Surrey.
+We hold regular networking events across the year and the flagship is held in our famous Picture Gallery in the Founders Building.
+This year we welcomed 20 guests from across the legal and criminal justice sectors, including representatives from large firms and chambers in London and Surrey.

 Micro Placements for Criminology Students

 Our careers team works hard to source curated micro-placements for students on our Criminology and Sociology or Criminology and Psychology degrees, in addition to the strong support they offer any student seeking work or work experience.

 Recently, micro-placements have been secured for students at: